Ivan Edwards: Medicine and advocacy

+Writing and Poetry

 Edwards is a writer and poet.
 He has authored opinion articles and op-eds with various literary, medical, and journalistic platforms, including Watchdog Uganda, Doximity, and The Dallas Morning News.
-He authored an anthology, Resonance of the Soul – Flowers and Harmonics which was awarded The Literary Titan Book Award in Sept 2025.
+He authored an anthology, Resonance of the Soul: Flowers and Harmonics which was awarded The Literary Titan Book Award in Sept 2025.

+In November 2025, the Uganda Poetry Society announced and launched the Dr. Ivan Edwards Poetry Award, initially set at US $1,000 as a national annual poetry prize.
+The award was later increased to US $1,200, with US $200 reserved for a youth category for writers under 18.
+Organizers indicated that while the award was initially open to Ugandan poets, it would expand regionally and internationally in future years.

+Public speaking

 Edwards has spoken at the Uganda Diaspora's international events held annually in Kampala, Uganda.
 On December 30, 2017, he was a special keynote speaker at the Ugandan diaspora event, after which he received the Ugandan Diaspora Award in recognition of his achievements and advocacy.
 Vice President of Uganda Edward Ssekandi (who presented him the award) and then-French ambassador to Uganda Stéphanie Rivoal were in attendance.

 On September 9, 2020, Edwards presented via webinar on the topic of post-traumatic stress disorder (PTSD), including the impact of COVID-19 on the local community, to an audience of nurses, social workers, case managers and other professionals—under the auspices of the Alamo chapter of the Case Management Society of America.